Codeotus/RustDeep/book/beginner/Mutability.md

 No.

-In Rust:
+Beacuse in Rust:

-Variables do not change type
+- Variables do not change type.

-Each shadowed variable is a new binding
+- Each shadowed variable is a new binding.

-Previous bindings become unreachable
+- Previous bindings become unreachable.

-The compiler enforces ownership and safety rules
+- The compiler enforces ownership and safety rules.

-Unused shadowed variables will still produce warnings.
+- Unused shadowed variables will still produce warnings.

 ---

-What is Ownership?
+# What is Ownership?

 Ownership is a core concept in Rust that prevents memory errors.